micans/pick/README.md

 The result of `,qn` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or smaller than `x`, assuming `x` is the largest value in its allotted bucket.
+This is a normalised rank, where tied buckets are all assigned the highest rank among them.

+_The result of `,qn` can thus be viewed as a pessimistic estimate of the rarity of `x` in the lower tail according to the quantiles, as an empirical probability._

 The result of `,qnr` for a value `x` is the fraction of data values (encoded in the quantile steps) that are equal to or larger than `x`, assuming `x` is the smallest value in its allotted bucket.
+This is a normalised rank, where tied buckets are all assigned the lowest rank among them.

+_The result of `,qnr` can thus be viewed as a pessimistic estimate of the rarity of `x` in the upper tail according to the quantiles, as an empirical probability._

 Usage of `qn` and `qnr` is similar to that of dictionaries.
 Quantile steps are read from a file and given a name with `--quant-NAME=/path/to/file`, similar to how dictionaries are loaded.